Alvin Ailey: Work with the US State Department and later work

+In a 12-day residency at Connecticut College in 1968, Ailey created Masekela Langage, a piece set in South Africa.
+This work directly addresses racial politics with the intention of drawing a parallel between the Apartheid and the shooting to death of Fred Hampton.
+This politicism was uncommon for Ailey's work.
+The piece received immediate acclaim, and is regularly revived by the AAADT.

+After a successful week-long engagement at the Billy Rose Theatre, the company was invited to become the resident company at Brooklyn Academy of Music in 1969.
+This residency included a revival of Revelations.
+While working with BAM, he sponsored free classes for children and young adults "geared to channel formidable youth rage into art".
+Ailey was dissatisfied with the residency due to cramped quarters and BAM director Harvey Lichtenstein's racialized business tactics.

 In 1970, with few bookings on the radar — and on the eve of a tour to Russia as part of a cultural exchange agreement — Ailey announced at a press conference that he was closing the company.
 In response, the State Department sponsored an Ailey tour of North Africa to tide things over.
-That August, the company toured to Russia where it was ecstatically received.
+That August, the company toured to Russia, where it was ecstatically received.
+The AAADT became the first American modern dance company to perform in the Soviet Union.
 Their performances were broadcast on Moscow television and seen by over 22 million viewers.
 On closing night, because the Russian audiences would not stop applauding, the company gave over 30 curtain calls.
 Returning home with news of this triumph, the company performed a two-week engagement at the ANTA Theater.
+At this performance, he premiered Flowers, set to music by Blind Faith, Pink Floyd, and Janis Joplin with Big Brother and the Holding Company.
+Flowers, which featured Lynn Seymour, depicted the death of a rock star caused by drug addiction, inspired by Joplin's death on October 3, 1970, and dedicated to "a slew of rockers making youth-oriented music".
 By the end of the January 1971 performance, the entire run was sold out.
 After 13 years, Alvin Ailey American Dance Theatre was a monumental success.
-In August 1972 the company was briefly renamed Alvin Ailey City Center Dance Theater and became a resident company of New York City Center.